Iran says it seized British tanker, denies U.S. brought down drone

 The United States has blamed Iran for a series of attacks since mid-May on shipping around the Strait of Hormuz.
 Tehran rejects the allegations.

-The United States has reimposed economic sanctions to throttle Iran’s oil trade and pressure Tehran to renegotiate the accord, discuss its ballistic missiles and modify its regional policies.
+The United States has reimposed economic sanctions to throttle Iran’s oil trade and pressure Tehran to renegotiate the nuclear accord, discuss its ballistic missiles and modify its regional policies.

 Tehran on Thursday signaled a willingness to engage in diplomacy with a modest offer on its nuclear work - ratification of a document prescribing more intrusive nuclear inspections if Washington abandoned its sanctions.